bitovi/academy/src/typescript/12-generics/generics.md

 @page learn-typescript/generics Generics
 @parent learn-typescript 12
+@outline 3

 @description Learn about what Generics are, why they are useful, and how to create a linked list using Generics in TypeScript.

 @body

 ## Overview

-In this part, we will:
+In this section, we will:

-- Understand the purpose and basics of generic functions
+- Explore the fundamentals and objectives of generic functions
-- Understand how to make generic classes
+- Learn to construct generic classes
-- Understand how to make recursive generic classes
+- Delve into creating recursive generic classes
-- Create a TreeNode recursive generic class
+- Develop a TreeNode class with recursive generics

-## Basic Generics
+## Objective 1: Basic Generics

 Generics are a way of writing abstract code that allows the determination of types to be handled when the code is used.
 Generics let us reuse code for different types and improve maintainability.
-Lets see how with a small example.
+Let's see how with a small example.

 Consider a function that wraps a value in an object: